Get personalised, actual secured loan rates - the rates you are shown are the rates that you will actually get.

 Putting up your possessions or property as collateral for a loan can potentially improve your chances of being approved, and increase the amount you can borrow.
-These type of loans are known as secured loans, as they’re secured against your assets - often your home or a vehicle.
-If you fail to make the monthly repayments on the loan, your possessions can be claimed by the lender.
+However, If you fail to make the monthly repayments on the loan, your possessions can be claimed by the lender.

 Secured loans can be risky.
 But if you borrow responsibly and make the repayments reliably, they can be a good credit option, especially for people who have poor credit history and may struggle to obtain other types of finance.

-To find the secured loan product with the best interest rates and terms, it pays to shop around, comparing personalised loan offers through a comparison site.
+To find the secured loan product with the best interest rates and terms, it pays to compare personalised loan offers through a comparison site like usave.co.uk.

-Our comparison engine, powered by Monevo, uses a soft eligibility checker, which won’t leave a trace on your credit report.
+Our comparison engine, uses a soft eligibility checker, which won’t leave a trace on your credit report.
 It’s free to use, confidential and secure, and you’re under no obligation to proceed once you see the loan offers.

-Unsecured loans are much safer than secured loans, so why might you want to take on secured debt?
+Secured vs unsecured loans - unsecured loans are much safer than secured loans, as you aren't putting up any collateral, so why might you want to take on secured debt?

 Putting up assets as collateral increases the risk of the loan for you but reduces it for the lender, making you more likely to be accepted.
 This makes them a good option for people with poor credit scores who might otherwise struggle to find credit.